-Licence fees arise from software licence agreements where the Group grants non-exclusive, perpetual licences to use specific BankWORKS[®] modules, against a one-time licence fee.
-Revenue from licensing of BankWORKS[®] is measured at the consideration received or receivable.
+Licence fees also arise from software licence agreements where the Group grants non-exclusive, time-based licences to use specific BankWORKS® modules, against licence fees payable over time.
+Where licence agreements are time-based, revenue from such licences is recognised rateably over the term of the agreement.

 Revenue is generally recognised when the software is delivered, persuasive evidence exists usually in the form of a software licence agreement, it is probable that the economic benefits associated with the transaction will flow to the Group and the amount of revenue can be measured reliably.
-Delivery of the software is considered to have occurred when the customer either takes possession of the software, or has the ability or right to do so.
+Delivery of the software is considered to have occurred when the customer either takes possession of the software or has the ability to do so.

-For subscription license arrangements, also referred to as 'Comprehensive Packages', where the Company sells to customers the rights to BankWORKS[®] modules including also unspecified products as well as unspecified upgrades and enhancements during a specified term, the licence revenue is recognised rateably over the term of the arrangement.
+For subscription license arrangements, also referred to as 'Comprehensive Packages', where the Company sells to customers the rights to BankWORKS® modules including also unspecified products as well as unspecified upgrades and enhancements during a specified term, the licence revenue is recognised rateably over the term of the arrangement.
 The persuasive evidence of these arrangements is in the form of written agreements (see also accounting policy 3.13.4).

-3.13.2 Maintenance
+3.13.2 MAINTENANCE

-Maintenance consists of upgrades, enhancements, corrections and on-going support for BankWORKS[®], as well as updates mandated by international card organisations.
+Maintenance consists of upgrades, enhancements, corrections and ongoing support for BankWORKS®, as well as updates mandated by international card organisations.
 Maintenance is agreed to in the form of agreements and billed quarterly or annually in advance.
 Revenue from maintenance is recognised on a pro-rata basis with reference to the period to which it relates.

-3.13.3 Services
+3.13.3 SERVICES

-Professional services are provided to assist customers with the initial implementation of BankWORKS[®] and include other services requested by customers.
+Professional services are provided to assist customers with the initial implementation of BankWORKS® and include other services requested by customers.
 Such services may include system implementation and integration, customisations, configurations, certification with international card organisations, project management, change requests, remote and on-site support, and user training.